thorrellt/thorrellt/README.md

 - 🔭 I’m currently working on ...
-Updating the Care Corner app
+Building a personal website
 - 🌱 I’m currently learning ...
-Kotlin -> Android Development
+HTML/CSS/JS -> Web Development
 - 👯 I’m looking to collaborate on ...
 TBD
 - 🤔 I’m looking for help with ...
-Android Development
+Web Development
 - 💬 Ask me about ...
 Anything, as long as the correct answer is optional
 - 📫 How to reach me: ... thorrellt@gmail.com
 - 😄 Pronouns: ... he/him